artofimagination/health-monitor/README.md

 The development is completed for now.

 # Usage
 The app is extremely simple.
 It stores all the data in csv files.
-By default, some of my own data is put in as an example.
+By default, some random example data is put in.
  - Please go in src/data and open data.csv and users.csv and delete all entries except the header line.
+ - Add your user info in the user.csv
-Now you are ready to put in your own data.
+ - Now you are ready to put in your own data.
  - Once you filled all the fields, press ```Add```
  - To delete the last enrty press ```Delete last```.
 This will delete the last entry for the current user